 Sit down with your employees periodically for career path discussions, which are free, easy to implement and available to every manager.
 This should be a confidence-building situation for the employees and separate from annual performance reviews.

 Help them to set goals for advancement in your firm, identify specific positions and milestones, and define steps to achieve them.
 Point out any skills gaps and ways to address them.
-Consider offering tuition reimbursement or paying for continuing education, certification courses, professional memberships or conferences.
+Consider offering tuition reimbursement or paying for continuing education, accounting certification courses, professional conferences and memberships.
 Determine if there's anyone in your organization who could serve as a mentor.

 Close the conversation by asking about any concerns they have and how else you can help.
 Set up times to check in on their development and steps they’re taking to reach the next rung on the career ladder.